-- a.
-Preside over all Committee meetings. - b.
-Appoint subcommittees and designate subcommittee chairs as needed. - c.
-Prepare Committee Agenda. - d.
-Delegate Committee business at Regional levels. - e.
-Oversee all Committee budgeting matters. - f.
-Interact with other WSC Committees, the Trustees and WSO. - g.
-Prior service of at least one year on a WSC Committee. - h.
-First term is a maximum of two years at the committee discretion, limited to one-year term thereafter. - i.
-A chairperson shall serve no more than three terms. - j.
+- 1. Preside over all Committee meetings. - 2.
+Appoint subcommittees and designate subcommittee chairs as needed. - 3.
+Prepare Committee Agenda. - 4.
+Delegate Committee business at Regional levels. - 5.
+Oversee all Committee budgeting matters. - 6.
+Interact with other WSC Committees, the Trustees and WSO. - 7.
+Prior service of at least one year on a WSC Committee. - 8.
+First term is a maximum of two conferences at the committee discretion, limited to one conference thereafter. - 9.
+A chairperson shall serve no more than three terms. - 10.
 The Chairperson is responsible to submit a quarterly report for their committees, to the trustee assigned to that committee.